JmeiDing/TDSC2023/README.md

               └── 4.all_graph.py
 ```

-The tool for abnomaly detection is as follows:
+A fully automatic tool for abnomaly detection.
 ```
 AOD-ASG.py
 ```